 About Intention Actions

 The IntelliJ Platform analyzes your code and helps handle situations that may result in errors.
 When a possible problem is suspected, the IDE suggests an appropriate intention action, denoted with special icons.
-For more information, refer to Intention Actions in the IntelliJ IDEA Web Help.

 See Inspections topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections/intentions.